dleigh/order-delivery-date-for-woocommerce-dow-discount/readme.txt

 ********

 == Changelog ==

+= 1.2.1 (2019-05-14) =
+* Refined the iteration logic to work more faithfully in different installations
+* Added the ability for product/category inclusion/exclusion to work on products that have variations as well

 = 1.2.0 (2019-05-13) =
 * The parent plugin has evolved and changed the way that the date was stored.
 They decided to store it locally on the client machine.
 So This